tthorntone/AdNauseam-Wiki/FAQ.md

 #### Does AdNauseam's automatic ad clicking create billable events for advertisers?

-It depends on the advertising business model and the degree of effort they are willing to filter Some might, others would not.
+It depends on the advertising business model and the degree of effort they are willing to put into filtering.
+Some might, others would not.

 #### Does AdNauseam respect the browser's private-browsing/incognito modes?
 Yes, AdNauseam does not detect ads that occur on pages loaded in [private-browsing](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history) or [incognito](https://support.google.com/chromebook/answer/95464?hl=en) windows.